 As indicated in Figure 22, when examining the percentages of overall agreement on self-efficacy perception of ET-CG from the ex-ante to the post-intervention questionnaire, there is no notable difference in the percentages related to the ability to "deal with administrative and bureaucratic issues" (65%) and "use ICT devices and tools in the classroom" (67%), suggesting that these teachers hold a relatively low perception of these capabilities.
 There is a noteworthy increase in the percentages concerning the ability to "work with other stakeholders" (from 64% to 79%), which were initially low, and a slight increase in the percentages related to the ability to "deal with students with diverse needs and backgrounds" (from 82% to 94%), "work with parents/guardians" (from 79% to 85%), and "socially and culturally integrate themselves in the school environment/culture" (from 82% to 88%).
-On the flip side, there is a slight decrease in the percentages regarding the ability to "use teaching techniques" (from 91% to 88%).
-There is a more pronounced difference in the ability to "evaluate and give feedback to students" (from 91% to 85%) and "cooperate with other teachers" (from 94% to 88%).
+On the flip side, there is a slight decrease in the percentages regarding the ability to "use teaching techniques" (from 91% to 85%) and "cooperate with other teachers" (from 94% to 88%).
 In the latter case, the result can be attributed to the fact that some NT-EG didn't have the opportunity to assess that ability during mentoring, as evidenced by the 9% of "neither agree nor disagree."